 It also reveals survivor interviews and taped depositions with former organizational leadership that uncover how its executives allegedly put the Boy Scouts’ financial considerations and interests ahead of the safety of tens of thousands of school-aged boys.

-Attorney Adam Horowitz and his team of attorneys handle sexual abuse cases against the Boy Scouts of America at both the local and national level in your state and nationwide.
-If you or someone you know was molested during their participation in the Boy Scouts, email Horowitz Law or call us toll-free at (888) 283-9922 now.
-The Boy Scouts have filed for federal bankruptcy protection.
-Strict filing deadlines have been set by the United States Bankruptcy Court.
-Do not risk missing out on your very last chance to hold the Boy Scouts accountable for its misconduct and deliberate decisions to put boys like you at risk.
+Attorney Adam Horowitz and his team of attorneys handle sexual abuse cases against the Boy Scouts of America at both the local and national levels in your state and nationwide.
+If you or someone you know was molested during their participation in the Boy Scouts, contact us at (888) 283-9922 or firstname.lastname@example.org to discuss your options today.